Spiritual Health

 by Robert Waters

 Verse four states that the man who divorced her may not take her back--she is defiled as far as he is concerned.
-But, there is no reason to conclude that the woman committed a sin or that she would "live in sin."
-Nor is there reason to conclude that if she married both she and the man would commit adultery.
-Many contend that this is what Jesus said, but would it not be strange for God to wait until the very end of the Mosaic dispensation to tell inform them regarding this very important matter?
+But, there is no reason to conclude that the woman would “live in sin” or that she even committed a sin.
+Nor is there reason to conclude that if she, after being divorced, married that both she and the man she married would commit adultery.
+Many contend that this is what Jesus said, but would it not be strange for God to wait until the very end of the Mosaic dispensation to inform them regarding this very important matter?
 Furthermore, is it not strange that the Jews did not understand Jesus to have taught such a doctrine contrary to Law?

 See related article: http://totalhealth.bz/divorce-and-remarriage-defiled.htm